OpenFn/docs/docs/documentation.md

 1. Read the email, and inspect the reason for failure.

-2. 99% of failed submissions on OpenFn are due to `value mismatches`.
+2. 99% of failed runs on OpenFn are due to `value mismatches`.
 The *collected* `id` in ODK doesn't match the *expected* `id` in Salesforce.
 You must now chose to either:

       A. Edit the source `id` in your `receipt` & retry the attempt.